Escher in The Palace and Kunstmuseum Den Haag to celebrate Escher anniversary with four exhibitions

 Escher in The Palace – 18 February 2023 to 1 October 2023

 Samuel Jessurun de Mesquita is known as the man who discovered Maurits Cornelis Escher.
 The talented artist and printmaker also taught graphic techniques at the School of Architecture and Decorative Arts.
 When Escher enrolled there as an architecture student, De Mesquita happened to see some of his graphic work.
 He was so impressed that he persuaded Escher to switch courses.
 Escher went on to become a master of printmaking, and the two developed a lifelong artistic and personal connection.
 Their artistic preferences partially coincided, but De Mesquita had his own very distinctive style, reducing his images of people and animals to the essence, and rendering his subjects in just a few powerful lines.
 In other images his style is less restrained.
 These imagined scenes are often humorous, though some are ominous.
 After De Mesquita’s death in Auschwitz in 1944, Escher continued to honour the memory of his teacher and friend.
-In this exhibition Samuel Jessurun de Mesquita’s poignant prints will be shown alongside those of his most famous student.
+In this exhibition Samuel Jessurun de Mesquita’s poignant prints are shown alongside those of his most famous student.

 Escher in The Palace – 3 November 2023 to 24 March 2024